fa941/sales-data-analysis-project/README.md

 **Tools:** Power Query, SQL, Power BI

 ## 📌 Project Analysis & Insights
+  ### Exploratory Data Analysis (EDA)
+  1-Dataset Structure

+-The dataset consists of one fact table and four dimension tables:

+-Fact_Sales: 17,320 records containing transaction details.

+-Dim_City: 13,028 records representing city information.

+-Dim_Date: 1,460 records containing date attributes.

+-Dim_Customer: 401 records with customer details.

+-Dim_Employee: 211 records containing employee information.

+   2- Sales Overview

+-The total number of transactions in the dataset is approximately 17,000 transactions.

+-The total sales amount including tax is 15.07 million.

+   3-Sales Trend Analysis

+-Sales showed a steady increase from 2013 to 2015.

+-However, there was a significant decline in sales during 2016.

-See the PPT for the project's process, summary, and recommendations.
+-See the PPT for the project's process, summary, and recommendations.